MaxGordeev-aws/webscraper/README.md

 8. Describe potential flaws in the design and how you could fix them:

-   Since I not a professional Python coder, some DB credentials in python code is exposed, need to learn deeper how to work with python env variables to hide them.
+   Since I'm not a professional Python coder, some DB credentials in python code are exposed (hard coded), need to learn deeper how to work with python env variables to hide them.

-   Instead of runnig MySql(or any other DB) in the container, which is not reliable for sensitive data, I would use AWS RDS or AWS Aurora, depends on needs and application, to provide more resilient, secure and scalable DB.
+   Instead of runnig MySql(or any other DB) in the container, which is not reliable for a sensitive data, I would use AWS RDS or AWS Aurora, depends on needs and application, to provide more resilient, reliable, secure and scalable DB.

  P.S